0xPolygonMiden/miden-client/docs/cli-reference.md

 Import entities managed by the client, such as accounts and notes.
 The type of entitie is inferred.

-When importing notes the CLI verifies that they exist on chain.
-The user can add an optional flag `--no-verify` that skips this verification.

 ### `export`

 Export input note data to a binary file .